jfalkner/Efficient-Django-QuerySet-Use/README.md

 This set includes the optimal known use of QuerySet using Postgres including denormalizing the fields used for the query and a multicolumn index.
 This is roughly 100,000x improvement over the original query and 1,000x over the SQL JOIN based strategies.

+You will have to `reset demo`, swith to the `demo-optimized` Django app and `syncdb` in order to run these examples.
+The denormalized data model is slightly different than that of the original examples.

 ```
 # Reset the data models and load a denormalized view.